drbean/edit/tsailin/2019APBR_english_proofing.md

 Introduction
 ============

-In recent, the transformation of contract manufacturers has become a prevalent issue in emerging countries.
-By the increase of experience in contracted manufacturing, these manufacturers had accumulated sufficient technological capabilities for in-house R&D to catch up with their customers in the market.
-It also stimulates the firms to move up to both upstream and downstream of the value chains for pursuing firm growth.
+In recent times, the transformation undergone by contract manufacturers has become a critical issue in emerging countries.
+With the increase of their experience in contracted manufacturing, these manufacturers accumulated sufficient technological capabilities to undertake in-house R&D and play catch-up with their customers in the market.
+This experience also has stimulated firms to advance both upstream and downstream in the value chain pursuing firm growth.
-The pathway of OEM-ODM-OBM has become a role model for the contract manufacturers to transit their business models, which had many success stories from Taiwan (Chu 2009; Kuo and Minshall 2010; Hobday 1998), Korea (Lee, Song, and Kwak 2015; Hobday 1998), and China (Wan 2015; Zhu, Zhang, and Lin 2017).
-However, contract manufacturers face substantial challenges not only in the competence building and leveraging but also value proposition reinventing in the existing market when they transited the business model (Johnson, Christensen, and Kagermann 2008; Teece 2010; Amit and Zott 2012).
+The OEM-ODM-OBM transition has become a well-traveled pathway for contract manufacturers seeking to improve their business models, and the many success stories from Taiwan (Chu 2009; Kuo and Minshall 2010; Hobday 1998), Korea (Lee, Song, and Kwak 2015; Hobday 1998), and China (Wan 2015; Zhu, Zhang, and Lin 2017) have established role models for companies seeking to copy their success.
+However, contract manufacturers face substantial challenges not only in competence building and leveraging but also value proposition reinventing in the existing market when they change their business models (Johnson, Christensen, and Kagermann 2008; Teece 2010; Amit and Zott 2012).

 In the manufacturing sectors, vertical specialization increasingly